Children's use of information: The origins of knowledge

-Being aware of how we have acquired information is particularly difficult for young children (specifically 3 to 5 year-olds).
-After feeling a soft ball, 3 and 4 year-olds can correctly identify whether they know the ball is soft or hard, but cannot always say how they know.
+Being aware of how we have acquired information is particularly difficult for young children (specifically 3- to 5-year-olds).
+After feeling a soft ball, 3- and 4-year-olds can correctly identify whether they know the ball is soft or hard, but cannot always say how they know.
 Perhaps it is because they felt the ball, saw the ball, or were told it was soft.
 The ability to recognize the origin of their knowledge requires the understanding of how knowledge is acquired.

 Knowledge and justification

 When asked knowledge questions ("Do you know what is in the box?") then justification questions ("How do [or why don't] you know what is in the box?"), children who can correctly answer are able to reflect on knowledge that they have gained from a particular source and should be able to identify the source of information.

-3 and 4 year-olds are better at answering these questions when the questions refer to themselves in comparison to referring to another person.
+3- and 4-year-olds are better at answering these questions when the questions refer to themselves in comparison to referring to another person.
 When these children are shown a hidden object they can correctly report their perceptual access (responding correctly to "Did you look into the box?") and their knowledge access of what is in the box (responding correctly to "Do you know [not know] what is in the box?").
-Despite their ability to answer correctly when referring to the self, 3 and 4 year-olds have difficulty responding to the "other's" knowledge, where they deny the "other" has the knowledge.
-3-4 year-olds can correctly identify that the other person has in fact looked in a box, but when asked "Does [other] know what is in the box?" the child will deny that the other person knows what is in the box.
+Despite their ability to answer correctly when referring to the self, 3- and 4-year-olds have difficulty responding to the "other's" knowledge, where they deny the "other" has the knowledge.
+3- and 4-year-olds can correctly identify that the other person has in fact looked in a box, but when asked "Does [other] know what is in the box?" the child will deny that the other person knows what is in the box.
 The key assumption is then that although children are aware that perceptual access is needed, they are unable to acknowledge that the knowledge was gained from perceptual access.